Tymlez/guardian-terraform/README.md

 *Supports single command deployment of the Guardian to AWS / GCP*

 This repo is a complete Terraform setup for the deployment of the Guardian from hashgraph/guardian.
+Each deployment is by default limited to IP addresess in the configuration, this is because the guardian UI is currently unprotected and secrets can be exposed.

+**PLEASE UNDERSTAND THE REQUIREMENTS FOR SECURING THIS PROPERLY BEFORE DEPLOYING PUBLICLY.**

 ## Steps for all Clouds
 - Install terraform (https://www.terraform.io/downloads.html)